 In 2014, the government adopted the first national strategy on endocrine disruptors.
 This aims to establish links between research, surveillance and regulations with a view to preventing and limiting population exposure to these substances, particularly among the most vulnerable groups (pregnant women and children).
 This strategy is now part of the Third National Plan on Health-Environment (PNSE3).

 - support for research on endocrine disruptors and the development of non-toxic alternatives to these products.
 In order to accelerate this movement, the government wishes to propose a public/private platform for test evaluation and validation methods for these substances, to enable early, routine and formal evaluation of new compounds;

 - the planning of expert reports conducted by the institutions in charge of safety in the field of health (ANSM, ANSES) so as to issue annual rulings on several substances suspected to present a risk,

 - the creation of specific regulations.
 France, along with Denmark, is one of the countries most committed to regulations relating to endocrine disruptors.
 Testing for phthalates in toys and the ban on the use of bisphenol A in receipts were recently adopted as part of this strategy.
-The government intends to support this strategy on a European level, by pressing for the definition of specific European legislation by the European Union, expected by the end of 2016.
+The government intends to support this strategy at European level, by supporting the definition of specific European legislation.